14all-agency/shopify-llms-txt-directory/https-openroadsupplycompany-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0689/2489/9409/files/2x_Lithium_6000_and_Combiner_NGLSXD_640a42d3-13dc-4420-ac32-ee0b1d69a4bd.jpg?v=1766129118
     Price: $4,699.97 USD
-- [Nature's Generator Lithium 3600 Power Pod](https://openroadsupplycompany.com/products/natures-generator-lithium-3600-power-pod): • Designed for Lithium 3600: This Power Pod expansion battery is specifically engineered to work with the Nature’s Generator Lithium 3600 power station, ensuring seamless compatibility and performance.• Extend Your Backup Capacity: Each Power Pod adds additional 3072Wh battery storage, 1200W charging capability and 100W DC output to your Lithium 3600 system, giving you more runtime during outages, off-grid use, or extended power needs.• Easy Plug-In Installation: Simple connection design makes adding a Power Pod quick and hassle-free—no complex wiring or professional installation required.• Smart Battery Protection: Works with the Lithium 3600’s built-in battery management systems (BMS) to ensure balanced charging, safety, and optimal battery health.• Reliable LiFePO₄ Technology: Built with high-quality LiFePO₄ cells for long life, thermal stability, and safe, dependable power storage that extends the usefulness of your Lithium 3600 system.• Safety Certified: UL 2743 certified to guarantee dependable and safe operation for whole-home backup and off-grid use
+- [Nature's Generator Lithium 3600 Power Pod](https://openroadsupplycompany.com/products/natures-generator-lithium-3600-power-pod): • Designed for Lithium 3600: This Power Pod expansion battery is specifically engineered to work with the Nature’s Generator Lithium 3600 power station, ensuring seamless compatibility and performance.• Extend Your Backup Capacity: Each Power Pod adds additional 3072Wh battery storage, 1200W charging capability and 100W DC output to your Lithium 3600 system, giving you more runtime during outages, off-grid use, or extended power needs.• Easy Plug-In Installation: Simple connection design makes adding a Power Pod quick and hassle-free—no complex wiring or professional installation required.
+Watch the installation video here.• Smart Battery Protection: Works with the Lithium 3600’s built-in battery management systems (BMS) to ensure balanced charging, safety, and optimal battery health.• Reliable LiFePO₄ Technology: Built with high-quality LiFePO₄ cells for long life, thermal stability, and safe, dependable power storage that extends the usefulness of your Lithium 3600 system.• Safety Certified: UL 2743 certified to guarantee dependable and safe operation for whole-home backup and off-grid use
-  Updated: 2025-12-24T17:46:55Z
+  Updated: 2025-12-29T12:54:41Z
   Vendor: Nature's Generator
   Product Type:
   Availability: Available